belle2/basf2/online_book/prerequisites/python.rst

 This code imports the `pandas_tutorial_ntuple.root` root file as a dataframe `df`.

 If your files are quite large you may start to find your jupyter notebook kernel crashing - there are a few ways in which we can mitigate this.

  	-  ‘Chunk’ your data
   	-  Only import the columns (variables) that you will use/need.
 	-  Add any cuts you can

-To import the file using chunking there are some slight differences in the code:  ``df_chunk = root_pandas.read_root([filePath/fileName],'treeName', columns=Y4S_columns, chunksize=100)``.
+To import the file using chunking there are some slight differences in the code:
+``df_chunk = root_pandas.read_root([filePath/fileName],'treeName',
+columns = Y4S_columns, chunksize = 100)``.
 Here I have defined which columns I wish to be included in the following string:

 .. code:: ipython3